MobileTeleSystems/onetl/mddocs/docs/en/minimal_install.md

 pip install onetl
 ```

-#### WARNING
+!!! warning

     This method does NOT include any connections.

     This method is recommended for use in third-party libraries which require for `onetl` to be installed,
     but do not use its connection classes.